MiloBuwalda/uva-prog-c/20 Lectures/040 Week 4/00 Monday.md

   to a point where one half of the original list is actually only one item.
 At that point, that half of the list is already sorted, and your work is done.

-* To unravel this concept of recursion, let’s begin with a non-recursive func- tion that sums up the numbers 1 through n:
+* To unravel this concept of recursion, let’s begin with a non-recursive function that sums up the numbers 1 through n:

       /*****************************************
        * sigma1.c